Temporarily A Villain: Everyone except Numbuh 5 were transformed into Spank Happy Vampires by Count Spankulot in Operation: L.O.C.K.D.O.W.N.

 Loved I Not Honor More: Abides by this philosophy until "Operation G.I.R.L.F.R.I.E.N.D.", where he chooses protect Lizzie over a mission.
-Unfortunately, Lizzie has already have enough and breaks up with him.
+Unfortunately, Lizzie has already had enough and breaks up with him.

 Real Men Wear Pink: He likes Rainbow Monkeys (Though he may not know it) as shown in the credits of "Operation S.A.T.U.R.N." and is shown to wear Rainbow Monkey underwear as shown in "Operation B.U.T.T."

 Meaningful Name: Hoagie P. Gilligan Jr., appropriately enough, a twofer reference.
 First, there's "Gilligan," a reference to the title character of Gilligan's Island, who was also second-in-command on the S.S.
 Minnow.
-Then there's the "Jr.", often used at the end of a boy's name to signify that he's the second male in the family to have inherited his father's name (a seemingly throwaway detail that actually foreshadows the importance of his Disappeared Dad, Hoagie P. Gilligan, Sr.)
+Then there's the "Jr.", often used at the end of a boy's name to signify that he's the second male in the family to have inherited his father's namenote The difference between using "Jr." and "II (the second)" for naming boys is that "II" is used when a boy is named after his grandfather or a distant relative and "Jr." is used when a father wants his son to carry on his name (a seemingly throwaway detail that foreshadows the importance of his Disappeared Dad, Hoagie P. Gilligan, Sr.)

 "What do you think I am, an airhead or something?"